 - Properly maintained stairways, floors, and railings

-- Maintained and functioning electrical, heating, plumbing, and lighting facilities
+- Make all necessary repairs and maintenance on electrical, heating, plumbing, and lighting facilities

 - Availability of hot and cold running water